 Hire external coaches

 One of the quickest ways to get the agile transformation ball rolling is to hire external consultants and coaches.
 These coaches are typically very experienced and since they are not affected by internal politics, external coaches can more readily offer sensitive feedback.
 However, this is usually a more costly approach and likely won’t result in your organisation having a fully functional coaching culture that helps your workforce to adapt long after the external coaches have gone.
 Therefore, we recommend that building an internal capability is crucial for sustaining long-term continual change.

-Our trusted approach helps thousands of organisations like yours create a thriving internal coaching culture that unlocks real enterprise-wide agility.
+Finally, our trusted approach helps thousands of organisations like yours create a thriving internal coaching culture that unlocks real enterprise-wide agility.
 If you would like to learn more about how AWA can help you build an internal coaching capability, then contact our friendly team today.